skrattaren/apf.rst/apf.rst

 ~~~~~~~~~~

 - [cover] The cover of "`Soul Music`_" bears more than a passing resemblance
-  to the cover of the album "`Bat out of Hell`_" by Meatloaf, one of the 70s
+  to the cover of the album **Bat out of Hell** by Meatloaf, one of the 70s
   best-selling rock albums.

 - [p.
 8/5] "This is also a story about sex and drugs and Music With Rocks